MadStu/noughts-and-crosses/README.md

 ### Unfixed Bugs

-- When the human player has won a game and there's still free spaces available, the computer takes a turn a records itself as having won before resetting the board.
+- ~~When the human player has won a game and there's still free spaces available, the computer takes a turn and records itself as having won before resetting the board.~~
+- When the human player has won a game and there's still free spaces available, the computer takes another turn before resetting the board.

 ## Deployment